 Thanks a lot for sharing some of your time with me and my ideas!

-Thank you for taking the time for my questions, dear.
+Thank you for taking the time for my questions.

-This is Maxine signing off.
+This is Alex signing off.
 See you next interview folks.